Magnetic resonance imaging (MRI)

 On the day of the test

 Before your exam starts, an MRI technologist will review the safety screening questions with you.
-The tech will make sure that you have no other conditions that would prevent you from having an MRI.
-After the tech has reviewed the screening form, you will go to a change room to change into a hospital gown and remove all electronic and metal objects.
+The technologist will make sure that you have no other conditions that would prevent you from having an MRI.
+After the technologist has reviewed the screening form, you will go to a change room to change into a hospital gown and remove all electronic and metal objects.
 A safe locker will be provided for your belongings.

 When you are ready for your exam, the technologist will bring you into the MRI scan room.
 The technologist will help position you on the scan bed to get the best images possible.
 For many exams, an MRI camera, known as a ‘coil’, is positioned around the body part being scanned.